Cat Portraiture Tips and Inspiration

 But…

-Something I try to do, and you can try it too, is to take your cat’s portrait facing the other way.
-Move around to your right…
+Something I try to do, and you can try it too, is to take your pet’s portrait facing the other way.
+You move around to your right and let your pet stay put…

-It is not very radical, but it might be unexpected and give people a moment to look again.
+It is not very radical, but it might be a little bit unexpected giving people a moment to look again.
 Below is another portrait of Toulouse that is a good example.
 It is shadowy and atmospheric.
+The picture looked great but I cropped it and enhanced the shadows and deepened the colours a bit.

 When I was reviewing my images recently, I came across this shot from the same photoshoot as my Mono Awards – Commended entry last year, 2025.